 You can’t beat this pricing.
-Envato Elements is only $33 per month or $198 paid once a year ($19 and $150 with the Cyber Monday sale).
+Envato Elements is only $33 per month or $198 paid once a year.
 Considering how many graphic assets are worth at least this much for a single purchase, that’s worth paying to me.

 Tuts+ is an Envato site with thousands of tutorials and ebooks for graphic design, video, coding, and a lot more, even music.